 Just like with the Wii U and the New 3DS, Nintendo Switch supports Amiibo figures out of the box.
 To use them in Breath of the Wild, you must enable Amiibo functionality in the game’s options, select it as your “rune” power, and find a suitable place — one without an “X” — for your in-game items to land.
 Next, tap the Amiibo to your right Joy-Con’s analog stick and it should register instantly.
 Many of the same Amiibo used in previous Nintendo games are also compatible with the Switch.

 Gaming and gaming first

-The Wii, the Wii U, and even the 3DS supported streaming services such as Netflix in an attempt to make the systems the source for entertainment, but Nintendo is taking a different strategy with the Switch, at least at first.
-Nintendo’s resident squid kid Kit Ellis told Business Insider that multimedia apps, such as streaming services, would not be supported at launch.
+The Wii, Wii U, and even the 3DS supported streaming services such as Netflix in an attempt to make the systems the source for entertainment.
+But Nintendo is taking a different strategy with the Switch, at least at first.
+Streaming services such as Netflix, and essentially anything not directly related to gaming, is not available at launch.

 This doesn’t rule out the possibility of Netflix or Hulu support coming in the future, however.
 Given the system’s kickstand and relatively large display, it seems like the perfect fit for watching TV or movies on the go.